arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mpcie-4g-modem/content.md

 #### EMEA EC200A-EU Module

-The **EMEA (EC200A-EU) Module** can be used with **ModemManager** for network connectivity.
-To connect the module to the network, use the following command:
+The **EMEA (EC200A-EU) Module** mainly uses raw AT commands over a USB serial interface and is not compatible with QMI.
+While it is not *natively supported* by **ModemManager**, basic connectivity can still be established using **mmcli**:

 ```bash
 mmcli -m 0 --simple-connect='apn=iot.1nce.net,ip-type=ipv4v6'
 ```

+***The **EC200A-EU** modem is not compatible with __QMI__.
+It requires raw AT commands over a USB serial interface.
+For more information, refer to the [Quectel EC200A-EU documentation](https://python.quectel.com/en/products/ec200a-eu).***

-The latest images include the necessary `udev` rules for managing the EC200A-EU module.
-To verify the `udev` rule, you can check the `75-ec200aeu.rules` file using the following command:
+The latest images include the necessary `udev` rules to automatically manage the `ec200aeu` interface.
+You can verify this by checking the `75-ec200aeu.rules` file using the following command:

 ```bash
 cat /etc/udev/rules.d/75-ec200aeu.rules